Aliases for IL10 Gene

 GeneCards Summary for IL10 Gene

 IL10 (Interleukin 10) is a Protein Coding gene.
-Diseases associated with IL10 include graft-versus-host disease, protection against and rheumatoid arthritis.
-Among its related pathways are ERK Signaling and SIDS Susceptibility Pathways.
+Diseases associated with IL10 include Graft-Versus-Host Disease, Protection Against and Hiv-1.
+Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Immune System.
 GO annotations related to this gene include cytokine activity and interleukin-10 receptor binding.

 UniProtKB/Swiss-Prot for IL10 Gene

 Inhibits the synthesis of a number of cytokines, including IFN-gamma, IL-2, IL-3, TNF and GM-CSF produced by activated macrophages and by helper T-cells.